Pennington, Hampshire: The Trial

 Souper continued to receive half pay until his death.
 His wife, Amelia, died in 1859 in Brighton, England.
 Their daughter, a doctor in Australia, put a notice of Amelia's death in the Australian newspapers.

 In 1815, Souper's son (also William) was appointed Ensign for the York Chasseurs.
-Formed on 13 November 1813 from the ‘Better Class of Culprit and Deserter’ and confined aboard Isle of Wight military prison ships, this expendable corps of ‘Serial Deserters’ was dispatched to survive or die in the islands of Barbados, St Vincent, Jamaica, Grenada, Tobago and Guadeloupe, where 26 per cent successfully deserted.. and 30 per cent perished!
+Formed on 13 November 1813 from the ‘Better Class of Culprit and Deserter’ and confined aboard Isle of Wight military prison ships, this expendable corps of ‘Serial Deserters’ was dispatched to survive or die in the islands of Barbados, St Vincent, Jamaica, Grenada, Tobago and Guadeloupe, where 26 per cent successfully deserted, 30 per cent perished.

 Donkey Town

 Pennington was locally nicknamed Donkey Town.
 It is understood from local sources that this was due to the number of donkeys that would graze on Pennington Common.
 Donkeys were used to transport salt from the marshes to the main road.